 In the Mahale Mountains National Park of Tanzania, many researchers from Kyoto University carried out limited investigation about wild chimpanzees, fauna and flora for the last few decades.
 However, there are a few studies of other larger mammals or ecosystem in other area.
 Now, environmental change is tremendous and the demand for conservation of animals is escalating.
 It is therefore urgent matters for us to survey larger mammals in Mahale as well as fauna and flora in the other areas of Tanzania.
-According to these backgrounds, I will conduct research on the giraffe in the Katavi National Park which should serve as a barometer for conservation.
+According to these backgrounds, I will conduct research on the giraffe in the Katavi National Park and other two National Parks (Nyerere and Arusha) which should serve as a barometer for conservation.
 To clarify the giraffe nursing strategy and wildlife-human relationships, I am sure this study will contribute to conservation of wildlife, especially giraffe, and the habitat.